nobilelucifero/saucy/README.md

 ## Closing

 My Javacript code it's pretty raw.
-But if you have suggestions or advices, or if I wrote a weapon of mass destruction, just tell me!
+But if you have suggestions or advices, or if I made/wrote a weapon of mass destruction by mistake, just tell me!